sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/agent/agents_v.md

 * hidden
 * disabled (only for standalone agent)
 * isClusterWatcher
-* state (only for standalone agent; COUPLED, COUPLINGFAILED, RESET, RESETTING, SHUTDOWN, UNKNOWN)
+* state (only for standalone agent; COUPLED, COUPLINGFAILED, INITIALISED, RESETTING, SHUTDOWN, UNKNOWN)
+	* reason (for state INITIALISED: FRESH, RESET, RESTARTED)
 * healthstate (ALL\_SUBAGENTS\_ARE\_COUPLED\_AND\_ENABLED, ONLY\_SOME\_SUBAGENTS\_ARE\_COUPLED\_AND\_ENABLED, NO\_SUBAGENTS\_ARE\_COUPLED\_AND\_ENABLED, UNKNOWN)
 * runningTasks (for cluster agent the sum of the running tasks over all subagents)
 * orders (only for standalone agent, of running tasks if ``compact`` == false)